sanjaybasu/healthcare-ai-equity/_chapters/chapter_23_precision_medicine_genomics.md

 To ensure treatment recommendation systems promote rather than undermine health equity, we must define and operationalize fairness criteria.
 Multiple definitions of algorithmic fairness have been proposed, each capturing different ethical intuitions about equitable treatment.

-Demographic parity requires that treatment recommendations are independent of protected attributes:
+Demographic parity requires that treatment recommendations are independent of protected attributes, imposing

 $$
 P(T=1|G=g_1) = P(T=1|G=g_2)
 $$

 for all groups $g_1, g_2$.
 This ensures equal treatment rates but may be inappropriate if treatment needs genuinely differ across populations.
-Equalized odds requires that, conditional on the outcome, recommendations are independent of group membership:
+Equalized odds requires that, conditional on the outcome, recommendations are independent of group membership, meaning

 $$
 P(T=1|Y=y, G=g_1) = P(T=1|Y=y, G=g_2)
 $$

 This allows recommendation rates to differ across groups if base rates differ, but requires equal true positive and false positive rates.
-Predictive parity requires that the positive predictive value of recommendations is equal across groups:
+Predictive parity requires that the positive predictive value of recommendations is equal across groups, captured by

 $$
 P(Y=1|T=1, G=g_1) = P(Y=1|T=1, G=g_2)